• Home

 Rustic wooden cabin with a red metal roof in a leafless forest.

-The Hunter-England Cabin was built by John Hunter between 1832-1834 in the Choestoe area of Union County.
-The cabin, said to be the oldest dwelling in Union County, was originally built of poplar logs.
-As was typical of the time, the cabin had wooden shutters over the window openings and a root cellar dug beneath the floor.
-Over the years
+The Hunter-England Cabin, built by John Hunter between 1832-1834 in the Choestoe area of Union County, is considered the oldest dwelling in the county.
+Constructed from poplar logs, the cabin originally featured wooden shutters over the window openings and a root cellar below the floor, typical of the era.
+Over time, weather boarding was

-The Hunter-England Cabin was built by John Hunter between 1832-1834 in the Choestoe area of Union County.
-The cabin, said to be the oldest dwelling in Union County, was originally built of poplar logs.
-As was typical of the time, the cabin had wooden shutters over the window openings and a root cellar dug beneath the floor.
-Over the years, weather boarding was added over the logs and glass windows were installed.
-After John Hunter's death in 1848, his daughter Harriet and her husband Daniel England lived in the cabin.
-This is how the house got the name: Hunter-England Cabin.
+The Hunter-England Cabin, built by John Hunter between 1832-1834 in the Choestoe area of Union County, is considered the oldest dwelling in the county.
+Constructed from poplar logs, the cabin originally featured wooden shutters over the window openings and a root cellar below the floor, typical of the era.
+Over time, weather boarding was added, and glass windows were installed.
+Following John Hunter's death in 1848, his daughter Harriet and her husband Daniel England took residence, which is how it came to be known as the Hunter-England Cabin.
+Visitors can explore nearby attractions like the Butternut Creek Trail and the heritage garden, as well as the Historic Blacksmith Shop, enhancing their experience of the rich history surrounding this remarkable cabin.

 A lush green farm area with a wooden fence and a small barn under blue sky.